Their last big build was a Tuscan affair – that much-loved trend of the 1990s, but this time they have opted for a different, yet classic look.

 3. Slate-look tiles

 The streamlined and minimalistic styling of Monier’s Terracotta Nullarbor tiles perfectly suited the home’s classical features.
-The Peak shade is baked through the tiles, locking in the colour permanently.
+The Titan shade is baked through the tiles, locking in the colour permanently.

 4. Monochromatic palette